 The Case of the Grinning Cat

-The Case of the Grinning Cat is on the same DVD as Chris Marker's Bestiary and his and Mario Ruspoli's Three Cheers for the Whale
+On the same DVD as Chris Marker's Bestiary and his and Mario Ruspoli's Three Cheers for the Whale.

 In his newest film, French documentarian and cinema-essayist Chris Marker reflects on French and international politics, art and culture at the start of the new millennium.
 In November 2001, the filmmaker became intrigued, as did many other Parisians, by the sudden appearance of alluring portraits of grinning yellow cats on buildings, Metro walls and other public surfaces.
 Marker's cinematic efforts to document the mysterious materializations of this charming feline throughout Paris are a recurring theme of THE CASE OF THE GRINNING CAT.